hamoonyoung/serial-port/README.md

 # serial_port
-Simple serial port programming example in C
+A simple serial port programming example in C